Boating Lingo: How to Speak Boating Language

 Amidships should be fairly self-explanatory, referring to the middle section of the craft.
 "The ladder to the galley is located amidships."
 If you are in a rowboat, however, you will find that the oarlocks (hardware gizmos that hold the oars and help keep them from falling overboard) are amidships, as there will be no ladder or galley.

 At night, running lights are required, and they are very color-specific.
 Red is port, and green is starboard.
-Another memory trick: port wine is red.
 An anchor light is required after dark if the boat is at anchor.
-This is a white light, mounted at the highest avaialble point on the boat.
+This is a white light, mounted at the highest available point on the boat.
 It can be compared to parking lights on a car.
 It lets other boaters know that the boat is not moving, so they don't run into it.

 If you are aboard a small boat, such as a rowboat, dinghy, or minimally comfortable fishing boat, such as a bass boat, then the above is about all you have to remember.

 You don't go "downstairs," you go "below," or "down below."
 You arrive in that location via a ladder (steep narrow stairs flanked by tubular railings), or a companionway, (comfortable "normal" stairs wide enough for two (you and a companion).
 Ladders and companionways are usually found on bigger boats, starting with large yachts and elegant cruise ships.